 Participation is limited to students.
 The construction team, also referred to as builders, consists of all participants who are within the construction site at any time during timed construction.
+There can be no more than ten participants on the construction team.

-C. Tools
+C. Tools and Safety Equipment

-Competitors provide their own tools.
-Hardhats and safety glasses are considered to be tools.
+Competitors provide their own tools, hardhats and safety glasses or goggles.
 See paragraphs IX.A.3 and .4 (p.
 10).